Lunarequest/myblog/content/post/self_hosting_pros_and_cons.md

 2. ISPs
 Some internet service providers(ISPs) will want you to pay for a bussines connection which can be more expensive then hosting online.
 At the end of the day this one is down to personal prefrance.
 If you don't mind risking a knock on the door asking you to stop you can do pretty much what ever you want.

+These are some of the pros and cons of self hosting.
+I hope these could help you find a better understanding of the risks assosiated with self hosting.